indexebusiness/docs/admin/source/chapter05.rst

 This is the default setting in the Advanced -> Active Directory Settings.

 As long as the "Don't allow user auto-creation" is not checked, Active Directory users will be allowed to go to the web portal and login.
-The first time the user logs in, its CentreStack account will be automatically provisioned.
+The first time the user logs in, its |prodname| account will be automatically provisioned.

 .. figure:: _static/image_s6_3_00.png
     :align: center